roktcode/todocli/README.md

 - Add
 - View
+- Complete
 - Delete

+You can add tasks from Stdin, or using flags...

 This was an application in the book [Powerful Command-Line Applications in Go](https://pragprog.com/titles/rggo/powerful-command-line-applications-in-go/).
 I recommend you to purchase it!